Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Optimized Network Formation and Operation for Fed-Span

 {\arabic{equation}}

-\textbf{Objective Function of $\bm{\mathcal{P}}$.} The objective function of { $\bm{\mathcal{P}}$} captures a three-sided trade-off between ML model performance (term (a)), total energy consumption of satellites (term (b)), and total latency of {\tt Fed-Span} operations (term (c)).
-Specifically, for term (a), we utilize the generic bound from Theorem~\ref{th:main}, incorporating the step size condition from Corollary~\ref{cor:1}, while term (b) and (c) use the derived results in Sec.~\ref{sec:phasesofFEDSPAN}.
-These three potentially competing objectives are linked to the design of MoDSTs and MoDSFs via appropriate link establishments, with their importance weighted by non-negative coefficients { $\alpha_{1}$}, { $\alpha_{2}$}, and { $\alpha_{3}$}, respectively.
-Additionally, { $\bm{\mathcal{P}}$} includes a set of constraints, classified into nine categories for better interpretability in the problem representation above.
+\textbf{Objective Function of $\bm{\mathcal{P}}$:} The objective function of { $\bm{\mathcal{P}}$} captures a three-sided trade-off between ML model performance (term (a)), total latency of {Fed-Span} operations (term (b)), and total energy consumption of satellites (term (c)).
+Specifically, for term (a), we utilize the generic bound from Theorem~\ref{th:main}, incorporating the step size condition from Corollary~\ref{cor:1}, while terms (b) and (c) use the derived results in Sec.~\ref{sec:phasesofFEDSPAN}.
+These three (potentially competing) objectives are weighted by non-negative coefficients { $\alpha_{1}$}, { $\alpha_{2}$}, and { $\alpha_{3}$}.
+Additionally, { $\bm{\mathcal{P}}$} includes a set of constraints, organized into multiple categories using bullet points for improved readability.

-\textbf{Challenges Faced in Solving $\bm{\mathcal{P}}$.} The objective function and constraints of { $\bm{\mathcal{P}}$} are highly non-convex and complex to address due to several factors: (i) terms involving the multiplications of the optimization variables in the objective function and constraints (e.g., in the convergence bound \eqref{eq:gen_conv} and energy consumption calculations such as \eqref{eq:EN_LC}), (ii) terms with negative signs in the convergence bound \eqref{eq:gen_conv}, (iii) recursive functions for node delay calculations (e.g., \eqref{eq:GM_dispatching_latency}, \eqref{eq:CM_dispatching_latency}), (iv) non-convex recursive { $\max$} functions for node delay calculations (e.g., \eqref{eq:CM_aggregation_latency}, \eqref{eq:GM_aggregation_latency}), and (v) the binary/integer nature of some of the optimization variables (e.g., { $\pi_{n}^{\mathsf{G}, (k)}$}, { $\pi_{n}^{\mathsf{L}}$}, and { $\lambda^{(k,\ell)}_{x}$}).
+\textbf{Challenges Faced in Solving $\bm{\mathcal{P}}$:} The objective function and constraints of { $\bm{\mathcal{P}}$} are highly non-convex and complex to address due to several factors: (i) terms involving the multiplications of the optimization variables in the objective function and constraints (e.g., in the convergence bound \eqref{eq:gen_conv} and energy consumption calculations such as \eqref{eq:EN_LC}), (ii) terms with negative signs in the convergence bound \eqref{eq:gen_conv}, (iii) recursive functions for node delay calculations (e.g., \eqref{eq:GM_dispatching_latency}, \eqref{eq:CM_dispatching_latency}), (iv) non-convex recursive { $\max$} functions for node delay calculations (e.g., \eqref{eq:CM_aggregation_latency}, \eqref{eq:GM_aggregation_latency}), and (v) the binary/integer nature of some of the optimization variables (e.g., { $\pi_{n}^{\mathsf{G}, (k)}$}, { $\pi_{n}^{\mathsf{L}}$}, and { $\lambda^{(k,\ell)}_{x}$}).
 These factors collectively make solving the problem { $\bm{\mathcal{P}}$} highly non-trivial.